Craniosacral Therapy — Sprains & Strains of Joints

 Of course, such an ankle sprain or strain also impacts the other foot bones and joints through the various tendinous, ligamentous, and fascial connections, potentially causing foot pain and/or restrictions as well.

 This ripple effect is made possible by the tendinous, ligamentous, and fascial connections across all the joints.
-Nothing is seperate or isolated.
+Nothing is separate or isolated.
 When the ankle twists, the ligaments, tendons, and muscles twist as well.
-The muscles tell a similar story.
+The muscles with their tendinous connections to the bones tell a similar story.

 The quadriceps muscles (quads) of the anterior thigh cross the knee joint in the front of the leg to attach to the tibia via the quadriceps tendon below the knee cap (patella), which is part of the tendon.
 An ankle sprain or strain will tug at the quadriceps tendon, which transmits the force up the thigh to the frontal (anterior) aspect of the hip bone, called the anterior inferior illiac spine (ASIS).